LinGill21/Lindsay-Gillespie-about-me/README.md

 Have added on Javascript function to get a person favorite animal and food and combine Ajax is on index local storage is on getting to know you
+## Resources
+I used the class examples, https://sv443.net/jokeapi/v2 docs and asked for help.
+If I missed something I cited it in the code

 ## Recommended Tools
 To publish a github page